Design and Build Summer 2024 Internship

 – A Cover Letter: Tell us why you want to participate in the Design and Build Summer Internship Program and what makes you a good candidate for consideration.

-– Resume, including the contact information of two professional or academic references that we may contact.
+– Resume, including the contact information of two professional or academic references that we may reach out to.

 – Digital Portfolio of at least 5, but no more than 10 examples of past creative work.
 (We want to see the work that you are most proud of!
 Hyperlinks to outside video or websites may be included, if necessary.)